Pope returns Greece's Parthenon Sculptures in ecumenical nod

 The decision helps Greek efforts for the return of the Parthenon Sculptures from the British Museum “and their reunification with those on display in the Acropolis Museum,” a ministry statement said.
 The Acropolis Museum, for its part, also welcomed Francis’ gesture.

-The Vatican statement suggested the Holy See wanted to make clear that it’s donation was not a bilateral decision to return the marbles from the Vatican state to Greece, but rather a religiously inspired donation from a pope to a primate.
+The Vatican statement suggested the Holy See wanted to make clear that it’s donation was not a bilateral state-to-state return, but rather a religiously inspired donation from a pope to a primate.
 The intent may be to avoid a precedent that could affect other priceless holdings in the Vatican Museums, amid broader demands from Indigenous groups and colonized countries for Western museums to return looted artifacts, and artworks and material culture obtained under questionable circumstances during colonial times.

 In the case of the Vatican Museums, Indigenous groups from Canada have made clear they want the Holy See to return artifacts sent by Catholic missionaries to the Vatican for a 1925 exhibition and are now part of its ethnographic collection.